VarunRaj183/drum-kit/README.md

 # drum-kit

-To create a drum kit using HTML,CSS,Javascript.
+To create a drum kit using HTML,CSS and Javascript.